 Architecture of the Brain

 First, the brain is organized into functionally specific areas, and second, neurons in different parts of the vertebrate nervous system, indeed in all nervous systems, are quite similar.
-Small comparison with Computers A gross observation between computer鈥檚 transistors and human neurons is that there a big difference of numbers: trillions of transistors vs billions of neurons.
-6 orders of magnitude frequency difference.
+Small comparison with Computers A gross observation between computer’s transistors and human neurons is that there a big difference of numbers: trillions of transistors vs billions of neurons.
+6 orders of magnitude frequency difference (Ghz versus 1kHz for neurons).
 Many many neural types and different types of connections.
 And the digital vs analog and chemical modes of communication.
 Parallel processor abilities.
 Fixed vs plastic architectures But this is comparing with transistors with one higher level object, so this comparison might not be completely fair.
-And only some brain areas are similar to real neural networks ...
+They are very different from this point of view.
+And only some brain areas are similar to real neural networks. ...

 Neural Imaging

 In general we want to understand how neurons encode the rate and temporal information to build specific features like place cells, grid cells, velocity, head direction, or how it can guide behaviour or coordination.
 Many neurons encode together some features, it is quite rare that you have the face neuron and similars.
 Imaging techniques help us to get more information about these parts.
-The basic idea is to have one first lens that makes an object bigger but inverted, and another lens, called the eyepiece that sees the original part bigger, and in correct shape.
-With some high school physics is possible to compute how much is the enlargement due to the lens. ...
+Basics of Microscopy Image of a classical microscope, from course slides ...